mybugatti/firebase/README.md

  (Add Firebase to your web app)
 * From the modal window that appears, copy the following configuration keys and values

+Please set your firebase configuration in index.html :
 ```bash
 apiKey: "***************************************",
 authDomain: "*****-*****.firebaseapp.com",